-Translation in TatSu is based on subclasses of Walker and on classes that inherit from IndentPrintMixin, a strategy copied from the new PEG parser in Python (see PEP 617).
+Translation in TatSu is based on subclasses of NodeWalker.
+Print-based translation relies on classes that inherit from IndentPrintMixin, a strategy copied from the new PEG parser in Python (see PEP 617).

 IndentPrintMixin provides an indent() method, which is a context manager, and should be used thus: